 Along the way, we stumbled across the remains of what we think was a Big Horn Sheep.
 Given that it was next to a large set of boulders, we also don’t think it died of natural causes…

-Soon the summit was almost in reach and a welcomed break from the climbing.
+Soon the summit was almost within reach and a welcomed break from the climbing.
 With the overcast skies, some of the sweeping vistas were diminished.
 We signed the register and the benchmark and two reference marks were found.
 The benchmark is stamped Yak, but most maps refer to it as Sunset Mountain.

 Since Susie did have two yoga classes to teach later in the afternoon, we did need to be mindful of the time.
 Given the terrain, we knew that our descent was going to be one of care and caution.